 In view of the proposed changes to Resolution ITU-R 5-5, France proposes to amend the introductory paragraph describing the European proposals related to the work programme of ITU-R Study Group in the draft ECP on Resolutions ITU-R 1-5, 5-5 and 45-1.
 More specifically, it is proposed to amend the following text of the introduction:

-“Role of ITU-R Questions
+“Work programme of ITU-R Study groups

+Europe proposes to define more precisely what constitutes the work programme of ITU-R Study Groups by modifying Resolution ITU-R 5-5.
+In this regard, it is proposed to emphasize the fact that studies can be performed within ITU-R without a formal Question being previously approved.
+The work programme would contain matters related to:

+– studies, within the scope of the Study Group, on matters relevant to agenda items of WRCs or RRCs, or to WRC Resolutions and Recommendations;

+– studies, within the scope of the Study Group, that will be carried out in accordance with § 3.3 of Resolution ITU-R 1;

+– the Questions listed in Annexes of Resolutions ITU-R 5.

-It is proposed to emphasize the fact that studies can be performed within ITU-R without a formal Question being previously approved.
-In particular, most of the studies conducted within ITU-R could be performed without a corresponding Question, which should remain a document developed only for issues requiring a specific and detailed framework to be agreed upon before or at the same time as the beginning of the studies.
+Most of the studies conducted within ITU-R could be performed without a corresponding Question, which should remain a document developed only for issues requiring a specific and detailed framework to be agreed upon before or at the same time as the beginning of the studies.

 As a consequence, it is also proposed to give authority to Study Groups to approve and delete ITU-R Questions.”